ucb-sts/sts/walkthrough.md

 Sometimes Replayer moves too quickly to get a good understanding of an event trace.
-InteractiveReplayer is a combination of Interactive mode and Replayer mode, designed to to help with:
+InteractiveReplayer is a combination of Interactive mode and Replayer mode, designed to help with:
 * visualizing the network topology
 * tracing the series of link/switch failures/recoveries
 * tracing the series of host migrations